top of page

 * not yet documented within RSPP

-As noted above, Texas leafcutter bees have not yet been documented as residing in Rockefeller State Park Preserve or Stone Barns.
-We are furnishing a guide entry on Megachile texana, because there have been informal sightings of Texas leafcutter bees in fields bordering the park.
+As noted above, Texas leafcutter bees have not yet been documented at Rockefeller State Park Preserve or Stone Barns.
+We are nonetheless furnishing a guide entry on Megachile texana, because there have been informal sightings of Texas leafcutter bees in fields bordering the park.
 Our hope is that the inclusion of this species here will lead to its future documentation within the preserve.
-In addition, this entry may serve as an aid in distinguishing and identifying members of the leafcutter subgenus Litomegachile.

-Texas leafcutters were first described in 1878 by the entomologist Cresson.
-Megachile texana bees are found throughout the United States, as far west as California, as far south as Texas and Florida, and as far North as New England.
+Texas leafcutters were first described in 1878 by the entomologist E. T. Cresson.
+Megachile texana are found throughout the United States, as far west as California, as far south as Texas and Florida, and as far North as New England.

-Megachile texana leafcutters build solitary nests in the ground, often hidden under rocks or objects.
+Megachile texana build solitary nests in the ground, often hidden under rocks or objects.
 They sometimes re-use nests abandoned by other insects.
-They also dig their own nests: in a 1981 study on leafcutters, entomologists Eickwort, Matthews and Carpenter observed Texas leafcutter females excavating their own nests under rocks in an open field.
-The bees dug shallow tunnels in which to lay eggs, dividing the tunnels into individual chambers that each held one egg.
-Female Texas leafcutters sometimes can be seen backing out of their burrows, dragging sand with their mandibles and forelegs, in order to dig out tunnels.
+They also dig their own nests: in a 1981 study, entomologists Eickwort, Matthews and Carpenter observed Texas leafcutter females excavating their own nests under rocks in an open field.
+The bees dug shallow tunnels and divided them into individual chambers that each held one egg.
+Female Texas leafcutters sometimes can be seen backing out of their burrows, dragging sand with their mandibles and forelegs, in order to excavate tunnels.

 Identification Information: Both male and female Texas leafcutters are dark bees with green eyes and abdomens banded with pale hairs.
-Female Texas leafcutter bees have remarkably long, bright-white scopal hairs which, according the the Discover Life database, make them "appear to have a bit of cotton stuck underneath" their abdomens.
-This trait aids greatly in telling the bees apart from the other leafcutters.
+Female Texas leafcutters have remarkably long, bright-white scopal hairs which, according to entomologist C. S. Sheffield, make them "appear to have a bit of cotton stuck underneath" their abdomens.
+This trait aids greatly in telling the bees apart from the other leafcutters in the field.

-Generally, female Texas leafcutters have pale hairbands striping the first five segments of their upper abdomens.
-The scopal hairs beneath the female bees' abdomens are white under the first five segments and dark under the sixth segment.
+Generally, female Texas leafcutters have pale hairbands on the first five abdominal segments (T1-T5).
+The scopal hairs beneath the female bees' abdomens are white under the first five segments (S1-S5), and dark under the sixth segment (S6).
 In profile, the tip of the female bee's abdomen has a concave curve.

-More minute traits that help distinguish female Texas leafcutters from other New York Litomegachile leafcutter species include the following: (1) the female Texas leafcutter has black bristles on the sides of the second through sixth segments of its abdomen.
-(2) the female Texas leafcutter has a line of white hairs on its thorax, where the scutum and scutellum meet (shown in the photo strip at right).
+More minute traits that help distinguish female Texas leafcutters from other New York leafcutters of the subgenus Litomegachile include the following: (1) the female Texas leafcutter has black bristles on the sides of the second through sixth segments of its abdomen (T1-T6); and (2) the female Texas leafcutter has a line of white hairs on its thorax, where the scutum and scutellum meet (shown in the photo strip here).

-M. texana males are much harder to differentiate from other Litomegachile males.
-Distinctions between male M. mendica and M. texana are very subtle: one difference is that the rims of the fifth abdominal segments of M. texana have white hairs while those of male M. mendica do not.
-An imageshowing this trait is available at this DIscover Life page.
-Male M. texana also have conspicuous dark hairs intermixed with the light hairs on thier thoraxes; and dark feet (tarsi).
+Distinctions between male Megachile mendica and M. texana are very subtle: one difference is that white hairs rim T5 on the male M. texana but not on the male M. mendica.
+Male M. texana also have conspicuous dark hairs intermixed with the light hairs on the thorax; and dark feet (tarsi).

 A Texas leafcutter bee (female)